configcat/docs/website/docs/sdk-reference/java.md

     )
     .build("<PLACE-YOUR-SDK-KEY-HERE>");
 ```
-If you set the `asyncRefresh` to `false`, the refresh operation will be awaited until the fetching of the new configuration is completed.
+If you set the `asyncRefresh` to `false`, the refresh operation will be awaited until the downloading of the new configuration is completed.

 Available options: